msv-lab/llm-play/README.md

             ...
             └── 9_9.py

+### Functions

+Transformation is performed by either by builtin functions or shell commands.
+The builtin function `__ID__` simply returns the entire string without modification.
+The builtin function `__FIRST_TAGGED_ANSWER__` returns the string wrapped into the first occurence of the tag `<answer></answer>`.
+The builtin function `__FIRST_MARKDOWN_CODE_BLOCK__` extract the content of the first markdown block.

+Function defined through shell commands should use the [shell template language](#shell-template-language).
+For example, this is equivalent to `__FIRST_TAGGED_ANSWER__` for single-line answers:

+    --function "sed -n '0,/<\/answer>/s/.*<answer>\(.*\)<\/answer>.*/\1/p' %%ESCAPED_DATA_FILE%%"

+A transformation of a datum fails iff the function terminates with a non-zero exit code; in this case, the datum is ignored.
+Thus, shell commands can also be used for data filtering. e.g. filtering out responses not containing useful information.

+Answers can also be extracted by LLMs.
+For example, this function checks if a prevously received response is affirmative:

+    --function "llm-play --model qwen2.5-7b-instruct '<answer>'%%CONDENSED_ESCAPED_DATA%%'</answer>.
+Is this answer affirmative?
+Respond Yes or No.' --answer"

 ### On-the-fly Transformation

-Data can be extracted on-the-fly while querying LLMs if `--function` is explicitly provided:
+Data can be extracted on-the-fly while querying LLMs if `--function` is explicitly provided (not via `-c`):

     llm-play "What is the capital of China?
 Wrap the final answer with <answer> </answer>" \
-             --function "sed -n '0,/<\/answer>/s/.*<answer>\(.*\)<\/answer>.*/\1/p' %%ESCAPED_DATA_FILE%%"
+             --function __FIRST_TAGGED_ANSWER__

-There are built-in convenience functions to simplify extracting answers or code.
+There are convenience options to simplify extracting answers or code.
 The option `--answer` automatically augment the prompt and apply the necessary transformation to extract the relevant parts of the response:

-    llm-play "What is the capital of China?" --answer
+    llm-play "${QUESTION}" --answer

+is equivalent to

+    llm-play "${QUESTION} Wrap the final answer with <answer></answer>."" --function __FIRST_TAGGED_ANSWER__

 The option `--code` extracts a code block from Markdown formatting.

-    llm-play "Write a Python function f(n: int) -> int that computes the n-th Catalan number" --code
+    llm-play "Write a Python function that computes the n-th Catalan number" --code

+is equivalent to

+    llm-play "Write a Python function that computes the n-th Catalan number" --function __FIRST_MARKDOWN_CODE_BLOCK__

 ## Partitioning

-By default, all responses are partitioned into equivalence classes based on their syntactic identity using the relation `__ID__`.

-To group answers into equivalence classes based qwen2.5's judgement, use the following command:
+By default, all responses are grouped into equivalence classes based on their syntactic identity.
+To ensures that responses are categorized without regard to trailing whitespace or differences in uppercase and lowercase characters, use the following command:

-    llm-play --partition data \
+    llm-play --partition responses \
-             --equivalence "llm-play --model qwen2.5-72b-instruct 'Are these two answers equivalent: \"%%CONDENSED_DATA1%%\" and \"%%CONDENSED_DATA2%%\"?' --predicate" \
+             --relation __TRIMMED_CASE_INSENSITIVE__ \
              --output classes

 Paritioning can be performed for a subset of data:

     llm-play --partition data/qwen2.5-7b-instruct_1.0/a_4ae91f5bd6090fb6 \
-             --equivalence "$EQUIVALENCE" \
+             --relation "$EQUIVALENCE" \
              --output classes

 When using the filesystem tree format, the equivalence class identifiers will be added to the end of output file names, after the underscore: